Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The Corporation shall not direct or encourage Members to shun any individual person, whether they be a current or former Member of the Corporation or in any way unaffiliated with the Corporation.

-### Non-voting Members

-Any person may choose to join the Corporation as a non-voting member.
-Qualifications and requirement to be considered as an Active Member of the Corporation shall be set in the Bylaws.

 * [ ] Delineate qualifications for Members pursuant to [NC Statutes Chapter 55A, Article 6](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_6.pdf)
 * [ ] Add rules and responsbilities for Members pursuant to [NC Statutes Chapter 55A, Article 7](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_7.pdf)

 ## 9. Patres Familias

 The title of "Pater Familias" may be conferred onto select Active Members.

 Qualifications and requirements for such title shall be outlined in the Bylaws.

-The title of "Pater Familias" cannot be denied to any individual on the basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.

 ## 10. Prohibited Activities